 As always the most likely illness you'll get is traveller's diarrhoea.... just about everyone gets it, it's just the 'change' of water.
 It's only a real health problem if it's acute or chronic.
 Have a look at these tips from the safety hub; http://journals.worldnomads.com/safetyhub/story/32899/Worldwide/Travelers-Diarrhea-Health-Tips

 Enjoy the trip.
-Phil almost 7 years ago
+Phil about 7 years ago

 Yeah, been there with no innoculations & had no probs.
 The biggest danger is food poisoning and tummy upset.
 Use bottled water to wash your teeth and rinsing your mouth out.
 Really when other people are preparing your food you don't know what they've been up to, like washing fruit & salad with tap water & this goes for upmarket hotels too.
 Best bring medication with you to counteract tummy upsets or food poisoning just incase. about 7 years ago